zapulam/FirstReactApp/README.md

-# Getting Started with Create React App
+# My First React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). **I plan to add to this default React app over time to learn React** 😄

 ## Available Scripts